Mary Stewart (daughter of Robert III): Life

 Mary married her third husband, William Graham of Kincardine, probably in 1413.
 Mary had five sons with Graham before the latter died in 1424.
 In 1425, Mary married her fourth husband, William Edmonstone of Duntreath, with whom she had two children.
 Mary probably visited the court of her brother, James I, alongside Edmonstone in 1429 to plead for the rights of her eldest son by her second marriage, John Kennedy, to inherit his father's lands in Carrick.
 Despite Mary's intervention, her son clashed with the king over royal claims to Carrick and was forfeited in 1431.

 After the assassination of her brother in 1437, Mary's son by her first marriage, William Douglas, 2nd Earl of Angus, played a key role in the arrest of the conspirators.
 William died in October 1437 and was succeeded as Earl of Angus by his eldest son, Mary's grandson James.
-After his death in 1446, his younger brother, Mary's other grandson, George, succeeded James.
+After James' death in 1446, he was succeeded by his younger brother, Mary's other grandson George.
 Meanwhile, Mary's youngest son by her second marriage, James Kennedy, was elected as Bishop of St. Andrews in 1440, probably with the support of Mary's sister-in-law, Joan Beaufort.

 Little is known about Mary's later years.
 In 1452, her nephew, James II, confirmed her and her fourth husband in their Duntreath lands, near Blanefield.
 By this time, Mary had become the last surviving child of Robert III after the death of her elder sister, Margaret.
 Mary was still alive in 1458, when James II granted her lands in Carrick.
 The date of Mary's death is unknown.
 Payments were made in her name from the Scottish exchequer as late as 1461.
 According to the later historian David Hume of Godscroft, Mary's grandson, George, Earl of Angus, used his royal descent to claim the right to crown Mary's great-nephew, James III, at Kelso Abbey in 1460.
 Mary was buried at Strathblane.